sebs-tech/ii/README.md

 # Captain Haddock's Random Curse Generator

-Need a quick, random, Captain Haddock-inspired insult?
+Want to avoid profanities yet maintain a stylish line of insults?
 This simple C program provides just that!
-It selects one of his iconic curses from a list and prints it, adding Tintin-esque flair to your command line.
+It selects one of Captain Haddock's iconic insults from a list and prints it, adding Tintin-esque flair to your command line, email or chat.

 ## Features